 About the Chief

 Chief of Police and Assistant Vice President of Public Safety W. David Griswold is a 35-year law enforcement veteran.
 Chief Griswold began his law enforcement career with the Tennessee Bureau of Investigation (TBI) in 1983.
-He left TBI in 2004 as the acting director.
+He left TBI in 2004 as the interim director.
 In 2004, Chief Griswold became Deputy Inspector General for the Office of Inspector General for the state of Tennessee.
 Chief Griswold remained in this position until his appointment as Chief of Police and Director of Public Safety for Nashville International Airport in 2013.
 In November of 2017, Chief Griswold was promoted to Assistant Vice President of Public Safety /Chief of Police acquiring control over and direction of the Airport Communications Center and the Emergency Operations Center.

 Chief Griswold is a graduate of Middle Tennessee State University with a bachelor’s degree in Business Administration.
 He is also a FBI National Academy graduate, attending the 164th session of the FBI National Academy in 1991.